rin67630/Soft-Power-MPPT/Hardware/Soft-Power Hardware Description.md

 A reduction to <1mA at night could be realized with a sleep option.
 I do not want it for myself, since my user measurement functions on the same ESP8266 must go on permanently.

-## Commissioning

-...to be described further, but the most important first:

-- The U1 and evtl.
-U6 buck converters must be set to the float voltage of the battery before starting operations.
-This is fail-safe, without an operating ESP8266 the hardware will charge _and not overcharge_ the battery.
-- If you use a HW813 as U3, you must set it a +5V you can do that with the trim pot or, better, cut the trace to the trim pot and solder a bridge on the 5V setting.
-- U7 should be set at 11v using the trim pot.

 Enjoy!